 - Concerns raised by staff, parents and children

 - Support from SEND services.

 If as a parent / carer you have concerns about your child’s progress your first action is to make an appointment with the class teacher via the office.
-If you would then like to speak to our SENCO (Special Educational Needs Coordinator) Miss Clarke, you can arrange an appointment in person (via the office), by phone (01782 234950) or email: firstname.lastname@example.org.
+If you would then like to speak to our SENCO (Special Educational Needs Coordinator) Miss Clarke or Assistant SENCO Miss Street, you can arrange an appointment in person (via the office), by phone (01782 528261) or email: email@example.com .

 - How will the setting support my child/young person?

 Your child will be supported in a variety of ways including:

 - Inclusive learning environment